Our Solent office has been named ‘Architectural Practice of the Year’ at the South Coast Property Awards 2017.

 Judging was based on “innovative approaches to developing high-quality BIM-led information for build, evidenced by a successful project or portfolio of schemes”.
 McCarthy & Stone, sponsor of the award, commented:

 “We believe practices which show that BIM is at the centre of their delivery put themselves at the forefront of the industry – both at a regional and national level – and their ability to face the challenges of this dynamic industry can only be good for clients.”

 The South Coast Property Awards highlights the outstanding talent in the region’s property sector (commercial and residential).

 Current highlights for the Solent studio include:

 Our £22.8m University of Chichester scheme provides new engineering and digital creative technology facilities.
-The scheme, which is intended to attract between 1,200 to 1,500 students to Bognor, proposes a TV production studio, a green room and a CDIO (create, design, implement and operate) centre.
+The scheme, intended to attract between 1,200 to 1,500 students to Bognor, proposes a TV production studio, a green room and a Create, Design, Implement and Operate (CDIO) centre.

 There is also a machine shop, welding area, fabricating laboratory with a 3D printer and engineering workshops.